Namaste! I’m a little haphazard and haven’t been telling my story in strict chronological order…

 22 Thursday Nov 2012

-Posted in Health & healing, Yoga
+Posted Health & healing, Yoga

 Dealing With Your Shit, healing process, life changing events, Light Up Your Life ecourse, Nadine Fawell, PTSD, Trauma